nitrictech/docs/docs/docs/storage/storage.md

 ### Accessing files

-Currently, Nitric Storage Buckets cannot be public, however, you can generate short-lived download or upload URLs with the pre-signed URLs feature.
-These URLs are useful when you want to provide one of your users with a temporary link to download or upload a file.
+You can generate short-lived download or upload URLs with the pre-signed URLs feature.
+These URLs are useful when you want to provide temporary links to download or upload a file.

 ```javascript
 import { storage } from '@nitric/sdk';